Here's What Investors Should Know About Thai Beverage Public Company Limited's Shares Right Now

 However, Thai Beverage’s return on equity (ROE) fell from around 21% in FY2016 to 16% in FY2020, which is not a good sign.
 The ROE reveals how efficient a company’s management is in using shareholders’ capital.

 Thai Beverage’s Dividend History

 The following table shows how Thai Beverage’s dividend has been over the past four years:

 |Year||Dividend per share (THB)|

-Major Risk For Thai Beverage To Take Note Of
+Major Risk for Thai Beverage to Take Note Of

-Therefore, any slowdown in the Thai economy could hurt beverage consumption in the country, and hence affect Thai Beverage’s business.
+Therefore, any slowdown in the Thai economy could hurt beverage consumption in the country, and hence affect Thai Beverage’s overall business.

-Thai Beverage’s Share Price And Valuation
+Thai Beverage’s Share Price and Valuation

-Want to discuss further?
+Want to Discuss Further?

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
-The writer does not have a vested interest in the companies mentioned.